mjf1406/didgya-t3/README.md

     - created the favicon.ico
     - created the landing page
     - picked brand colors
-    - integrate Material UI
+        - started this, but am I happy with them?
+    - profile page

 - 2024/1/xx
-    - start button now starts a DidgYa or does a DidgYa
+    - start button now starts a DidgYa if `timed = true`, hides the start button, and reveals the stop button
-    - stop button is hidden if the `timed = false`
+    - start button now pops the start dialog if the DidgYa has inputs
+    - clicking on a DidgYa now launches the view
+        - do we do a dialog or a modal?
+    - view now has edit and delete buttons
+    - view now has a [scatter plot](https://mui.com/x/react-charts/scatter/) of the data
+- 2024/1/xx
+    - Which UI library?
+Material UI, shadcn/ui?
+    - The UI Components that I need
+        -

 - 2024/1/28